POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 Print a `PSyGrid` object
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To check the content of the `PSyGrid` object you can simply print it:
+To check the content of the :samp:`PSyGrid` object you can simply print it:

 .. code-block:: python